Enterprise agreements are legally binding agreements about employment terms made between employers and employees at the enterprise level.

 Key Compliance Points for Employers

-- Agreements operate for a maximum of 4 years but continue to operate after expiry until replaced or terminated
+- Agreements operate for a maximum of 4 years (depending on the text of the agreement) but continue to operate after expiry until replaced or terminated

 - Agreements must include certain mandatory content including a flexibility clause and consultation clause

-- Changes under Secure Jobs Better Pay have increased multi-employer bargaining options and strengthened the BOOT
+- Changes under the Secure Jobs, Better Pay Act amendments to the Fair Work Act have increased multi-employer bargaining options and strengthened the BOOT

 - Employees must have access to the agreement and be given time to consider it before voting